Jhd9252/jhd9252.github.io/_posts/2022-11-15-Dimensionality-Reduction.md

 ![curse]({{ "/assets/img/curse.JPG" |}})

-Essentially, the higher the number of features, the more sparse the observations become in that exponentially increasing space.
-This higher *sparsity* leads to loss of predictive power, and higher difficulty in interpreting or visualizing the information.
+Essentially, the higher the number of features, the sparser the observations become in that exponentially increasing space.
+This higher *sparsity* leads to a loss of predictive power, and higher difficulty in interpreting or visualizing the information.